2012 NBA Mock Draft - Kevin Hanson

 |

 Taylor is a great athlete with an improved outside shot (although he was only one for 21 from three-point range in the tournament).
-Considering Derrick Rose may miss the entire 2012-2013 season after tearing his ACL last month, Taylor would provide the Bulls with some insurance and/or depth.
+Considering Derrick Rose may miss the entire 2012-2013 season after tearing his ACL in the playoffs, Taylor would provide the Bulls with some insurance and/or depth.

 |